 - A description of a potential research project you would like to work on or are thinking about (500 words or less; should be single-spaced, 0.5 inch margins)

 - Submit a copy of your current CV with this application, using the standardized UT Southwestern Promotion & Tenure format, which can be found on this shared drive: W:\PUB\SMSDEAN\Promotion & Tenure or by contacting firstname.lastname@example.org.

-- Submit the following letters of recommendation (the letter from your Department Chair must be mailed or hand-delivered.
+- Submit the following letters of recommendation (the letter from your Division Chief must be mailed or hand-delivered.
 The remaining letters may mailed, hand-delivered or sent by email.
-Addresses are to the right of this page)
+Addresses are to the right of this page.).

-- A detailed letter of support from your Department Chair, sealed in an envelope with the signature of the Chair across the seal.
-The letter should describe the Chair's opinion of the candidate's talents, energy and potential, and the role that the candidate will play in the department.
+A detailed letter of support from your Division Chief by the application due date.
+The letter should describe the Chief's opinion of the candidate's talents, energy, potential, and the role that the candidate will play in the department.

 The letter should be addressed to Robert D. Toto, M.D., Associate Dean for Clinical & Translational Research.

-- Two letters of reference from persons who know your professional or academic qualifications.
+- One letter of reference from persons who know your professional or academic qualifications.
 Department Chair and Mentor(s) should NOT be included on this list.
 Letters should be addressed to the Clinical Research Scholars Selection Committee.